Frequently Asked Questions

 If you are looking at Unofficial Results or ratings, contact the TD about making corrections.
 The PDGA office cannot help you since they do not have the tournament report from the TD yet.
 If you are looking at Official Results and see a problem, send email to firstname.lastname@example.org and include a link to the event.

 Propagators are players with a rating above 699 and based on at least 8 rated rounds.
 Their scores each round are used to determine the course rating (SSA) and subsequent unofficial ratings for each player that round.
 It takes at least two propagators playing a specific course layout for the online software to calculate unofficial ratings for a round.
 Propagators are shown on the tournament pages with their rating in bold type.
+A layout with one or zero propagators will not receive unofficial ratings, but will receive hand-scored official ratings.

 The unofficial ratings for each round are calculated from only the scores the propagators threw that round.
 Their scores will naturally vary from round to round even when it looks like the weather conditions are similar either on the same day or even the next week with a completely different set of propagators.
 The typical variance in a round rating for the same score under similar conditions can range up to 25 rating points (about 5%).